Last Updated: December 29, 2021

-But let's dig deeper about what happens to to the lower-income, long-term residents.
+But let's dig deeper about what happens to the lower-income, long-term residents.
 Rents and home prices increase.
-Housing redevelopment or infill housing can become profitable enough that the supply of affordable housing dwindles.
+Housing redevelopment, renovation, or construction can become profitable enough that the supply of affordable housing dwindles.

 Those of us interested in community development tend to sympathize with the poor and downtrodden anyway.
-It feels like a conflict when we see good things happening in the neighborhood, only to notice a few months or years the negative effects on those who were living there already.
+It feels like a conflict when we see good things happening in the neighborhood, only to notice a few months or years later the negative effects on those who were living there already.

 In other words, it's wonderful if a neighborhood can become the poster child for mixed income housing and cultural diversity.

-1. Immediately inventory the available affordable multi-family housing units and talk with their owners about how the current general price structure can be preserved, at least in part.
+2. Immediately inventory the available affordable multi-family housing units and talk with their owners about how the current general price structure can be preserved, at least in part.

 And maybe you as a neighborhood organization or a local government will be powerless to do anything about it, but give appropriate attention to whether addressing architectural obsolescence would be helpful.

-4. Work with the newcomers, welcoming them to the neighborhood but also chipping away at any class discrimination attitudes they may have brought with them.
+5. Work with the newcomers, welcoming them to the neighborhood but also chipping away at any class discrimination attitudes they may have brought with them.